smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 This component is responsible for storing upkeepResults that a node thinks should be performed.
 It hopes to get agreement from quorum of nodes on these results to push into reports.
 Best effort is made to ensure the same logs enter different node’s result stores independently as **it is assumed that blockchain nodes will get in sync within TTL**, but it is not guaranteed as node’s local blockchain can see different reorgs or select different logs during surges.
 For results that do not achieve agreement within TTL go into recovery flow.

-- Maintains an in-memory collection of upkeepResults.
-It should maintain a single result per `upkeepTriggerID`.
+- Maintains an in-memory collection of upkeepResults
+    - Conditional upkeeps will be stored by (upkeepID)
+    - Log upkeeps will be stored by (upkeepID, logIdentifier)
-    - Overwrites results for duplicated `upkeepTriggerID`.
+    - Overwrites results for duplicated results with newer checkBlockNumber.
-- Each result has a TTL.
+- Each result has a TTL (5min).
 When the TTL expires
     - conditional upkeeps will be sampled and checked again automatically
-    - log upkeeps that were missed are expected to be picked up by the log recoverer **TBD**
+    - log upkeeps that were missed are expected to be picked up by the log recoverer
 - Provides a read API to view results, which takes as input (`pseudoRandomSeed`, `limit`).
+The nodes in the network are expected to use the same seed, for a particular round.
 Sorts all keys (trigger, upkeepID) with the `seed` and provides first `limit` results.
 We do not do FIFO here as potentially out of sync old results will block new results sent by the node for agreement.
 - Provides an API to remove (trigger, upkeepID) from the store

 ### Metadata Store

 This component stores the metadata to be sent within observations to the network.
 There are three categories of metadata

-- Conditional Upkeep Instructions
+- Conditional Upkeep Instructions (`coordinated samples`)
-- Log recovery Instructions
+- Log recovery Instructions (`recovered`)
 - Latest block history

 Every item has a TTL, and upon expiry items are just removed without any action.